moznion/github-greedy-collector-crx/README.md

 You can use `--dir` option when run a server.
 Default, server uses `./ggc` to store cloned repository.

-### Specify Other Hosts
+### Specify other hosts

 Default, this extension supports only `https://github.com`.
-If you want to use this extensi on other hosts (e.g. your companies GitHub Enterprise), you can specify that by option page of Chrome extension.
+If you want to use this extension on the other hosts (e.g. your companies GitHub Enterprise), you can specify that by option page of Chrome extension.

 Author